Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Most people know Jesse as the on then off then on again singer for Killswitch Engage, perhaps they know about Times Of Grace, too.
 I have been keeping up with him since his pre-KSE act Corrin, as well as others ala Seemless and The Empire Shall Fall.

-That is immediately what is so cool to me about The Weapon, it marks an unmistakable return to Jesse’s hardcore / punk roots.
-He has clearly aligned himself with some powerhouse players, and together the quartet serve up some incendiary aggression on this two-tracker.
+That is immediately what is so cool to me about The Weapon, it marks an unmistakable return to Jesse’s hardcore/punk roots.
+He has clearly aligned himself with some powerhouse players, and together the quartet serves up some incendiary aggression on this two-tracker.